 Camp Counselor: Camp counselors provide leadership, guidance and supervision for a cabin group of campers ranging in age from 7-16 years, within the larger camp program.
 Experience in working with children, ability to teach a specific program and ability to supervise children in an outdoor setting.
 Responsible for a cabin of campers and for leading a class.
 Camp Counselors must be 18 years of age or older, by July 1.

-Assistant Camp Counselor: Assistant Counselors will Assist Camp Counselors or other staff members with program activities and other camp-wide activities as assigned.
+Assistant Camp Counselor: Assistant Counselors will assist Camp Counselors or other staff members with program activities and other camp-wide activities as assigned.
 Experience in working with children, ability to assist with classes under the supervision of a senior counselor or specialist.
 Assist in aspects of kitchen operations including food preparation and clean up.
 Assist with cabin supervision.
 Assistant Counselors must 17 years of age by July 1.
 Applicants who are 18 or older by July 1 are invited to apply to the Counselor role.

-Camp Nurse: RN.
+Camp Nurse: LPN or higher.
+RN preferred.
 Supervise and enforce relevant NYS Department of Health standards.
 Work with Administrator, Director, Caretaker, and staff to provide safe physical health conditions for all.

 Camp Clerk: The Camp Clerk will work with the Camp Director and/or Camp Manager to oversee the operation of the Camp Store, including daily sales, merchandise restocking, inventory control, and coordinating pre-orders with the Office Manager.

 Food Service Director: Assist with the selection of cooks and kitchen assistants.
 Develop weekly menus and meals that are nutritionally complete and reasonably accommodate special dietary needs or restrictions.
 Procures food and supplies and monitors expenses.
 Maintain inventory of all kitchen materials and equipment and submit orders for replacement when needed.
 Schedule and supervise kitchen assistants and cooks.
 Ensure that food preparation, service and storage comply with NYSDOH regulations.